Halloween Candy Buy Back in Lincoln, NE:

 Handle this subject with care when speaking to kids.
 It is a good idea to explain this in a way that demonstrates how eating too much food with a high sugar content can cause them to be less healthy.
-This can make it difficult for them to enjoy activities like playing at the park, running or climbing.
-It is best to avoid discussing the concept of being “fat” with young children, because this can cause negative perceptions of themselves and others.
+This can make it difficult for them to enjoy activities like playing at the park, running, or climbing.
+It is always good to avoid discussing the concept of being “fat” with young children, because this can cause negative perceptions of themselves and others.
 Discuss the subject of body image in terms of being strong and fit, being able to play and enjoy life.
-It is best to avoid creating the concept of “bad” foods versus “good” or “safe” foods.
+Avoid creating the concept of “bad” foods versus “good” or “safe” foods.

 Food is food, and is not inherently good or evil.
 It is helpful to discuss foods in terms of what is quality fuel for our body that makes us strong and what type of fuel is not.